Cow (Warhol): Exhibitions

-Warhol's April 1966 show at the Leo Castelli Gallery in New York consisted of Cow Wallpaper in one room, and a second room with Warhol's silver helium-filled Clouds.
+Warhol's April 1966 show at the Leo Castelli Gallery in New York consisted of Cow prints in one room, and a second room with Warhol's silver helium-filled Clouds.

-At Warhol's request, the pink and yellow Cow Wallpaper was used as the backdrop to cover all the walls for his 1971 retrospective at the Whitney in New York.
+At Warhol's request, the pink and yellow Cow wallpaper was used as the backdrop to cover all the walls for his 1971 retrospective at the Whitney in New York.

+Critical reception

+In a 1966 ARTnews review, David Antin interpreted Warhol's Cow wallpaper as an exploration of how "an image is a proposition about reality."
+He described the repeated, fluorescent cow heads as "recognizable" yet "banal," noting that they could appear "funny or vicious" or even like "sorrowing clowns."
+Antin argued that Warhol was "the master of a communication game" in which meaning "flickers back and forth," producing unstable and contradictory responses in the viewer.